-Process:

-This mode uses the lower and upper setpoints as the upper and lower range of the air temperature setpoint.
-The output of the product control loop is linearized between these two values in order to provide the setpoint for the air temperature loop.
+Process: This mode uses the lower and upper setpoints as the upper and lower range of the air temperature setpoint.
+The output of the product control loop is then used to calculate a linear setpoint between these two values in order to provide the setpoint for the air temperature loop.